KeyofBlueS/kfrgb/README.md

 ### EXAMPLES

-show a menu where you can select an SMBus, then choose a mode to set for RAM 2:
+Search for RAM 2 on all SMBuses, then choose a mode from a list:

 `# kfrgb --ramslots 2`